NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 decomposes built-in operations into the appropriate set of intrinsic operations for that target.

+The sections `Unitary Operations on Qubits`_ and `Measurements on Qubits`_ list the set of built-in operations on qubits.

 Built-in operations that implement unitary transformations of the quantum state are templated.
 The template argument :code:`cudaq::adj` can be used to invoke the `adjoint <https://en.wikipedia.org/wiki/Conjugate_transpose>`__ transformation: